STLabs/Articles/articles/TheComponentPattern.md

 [Elm](http://elm-lang.org) is a very close implementation of this pattern.
 [Cycle.js](http://cycle.js.org) is another.
 [React/Redux](https://facebook.github.io/react/index.html) is also.
 However in my implementation of this pattern components are not just UI specific.
 Recently React added higher order components too.
 Another interesting similar implementation of this pattern is [Flutter](https://flutter.io).

+## A thought experiment
+Imagine you had a set of boxes, and in the one side of the box was a fitting labeled input, and on the other side of the box had a fitting labeled output.

+Then you had a set of hoses that can connect to the fittings.
+Each box has a function.
+Now someone told you to connect all the boxes together with the hoses, so that when you add input into one of the boxes

 ### Feb 11, 2016

 I was describing some rules for a UI design pattern and it occurred to me that these rules apply universally to the component pattern.